zsa/wally-win/readme.md

 This repository hosts the code and releases for Windows users.
 It replaces the original [Wally repo](https://github.com/zsa/wally).

+⚠️⚠️⚠️ Wally is no longer maintained, instead please use our new flashing tool [Keymapp](https://www.zsa.io/flash#download)

 ## Getting started.
 Head to the [release page](https://github.com/zsa/wally-win/releases) to download the latest installer.
 Note you will need administrator privileges to install Wally.